realpython/materials/python-get-all-files-in-directory/README.md

 You'll find two directories to test your listing operations on:

 1. `Desktop`: A few files, and a few subdirectories with a few files
-2. `Desktop_large`: A directory with files and subdirectories.
-Each subdirectory also has subdirectories and files going three levels deep.
+2. `large_dir`: An extremely large directory with files and subdirectories.

 Use these to try out the different methods of listing.